estvoyage/value/README.md

 * integer
 * unsigned integer

-All instances of these classes are [immutable](http://c2.com/cgi/wiki?ValueObjectsShouldBeImmutable), so if you try to set or unset them, a  `logicException` will be throwed.
+All instances of these classes are [immutable](http://c2.com/cgi/wiki?ValueObjectsShouldBeImmutable), so if you try to set or unset one of their properties, a  `logicException` will be throwed.
-You can access to the underlying value with any property name (it seems crazy but it's very usefull and has no side effect because these objects contains only one property which is immutable).
+To access the underlying value, use property `asString` for `string`, `asInteger` for `integer` and `asFloat` for `float`.
 All of these classes are abstract, so you should extends them to quantify your domain:

 ``` php